tkvangorder/intelli-flix/README.md

 - [ ] Add a prompt/instruction history and allow the user to recall previous prompts.
 - [ ] Experiment with different prompts that could augment the user's prompts/instructions.
 For example, we could add "Always format your responses as markdown" and then render the results in the tools window.
 - [ ] Add better testing.
 I am sure there are some good examples of testing the UI components in the IntelliJ Platform SDK, I just ran out of time to investigate.
+- [ ] Move ChatGPT client to a separate library so that it can be shared across this plugin and VS Code (I think we could have a language server running a JVM).

 <!-- Plugin description -->
 This is a prototype for how chatGPT might be integrated into IntelliJ.
 It is not intended to be used in production.